-Standard maternity and paternity leave in Iceland is 9 months with equal rights for the mother and father.
-The current government is working towards lengthening parental leave and increasing the maximum amount paid.
+Currently, maternity and paternity leave in Iceland is 10 months with equal rights for the mother and father.
+As of 1 January 2021, the maternity and paternity leave will be extended to 12 months.

-Standard paternal leave is 80% of your average income, capped at ISK 520,000 per month (before taxes).
-There is a special scheme for students (max ISK 171,711) and people outside the workforce (max ISK 74,926).
-There is more information and statistics available, in Icelandic, at the Directorate of Labour.
+Standard maternity and paternity leave payments are 80% of your average income, capped at ISK 600,000 per month (before taxes).
+There is a special scheme for students (max ISK 184,119) and people outside the workforce (max ISK 80,341).
+More information and statistics are available, in Icelandic, at the Directorate of Labour.

-More information on antenatal and postnatal care in the capital area can be found in this document from the Primary Health Care of the Capital Area.
+More information on antenatal and postnatal care can be found at the Primary Health Care of the Capital Area.

 In addition to maternity and paternity leave, parents have the right to take one unpaid leave from work for up to 13 consecutive weeks to care for a child up to age 8.